-What are pre-trial services?
+What are Pretrial Services?

-For certain crimes, usually for felonies or more serious misdemeanors, the court will order you to be put on pretrial services.
-This is basically parole before trial.
+For certain crimes, usually for felonies or more serious misdemeanors, the court will order you to be put on pretrial services, which is basically parole before trial.
 This is the court’s way of keeping you around and making sure you don’t commit any crimes while awaiting your trial date.
-Not everyone is required to be on pretrial services.
-It is usually for felony charges that you will be required to go to pretrial services.
-When you are on pretrial services, you have to be on your best behavior.
-A condition of pretrials services is that you do not do drugs or alcohol, this requirement gets a lot of people in trouble so be aware of your actions while on pretrial services.
+Not everyone is required to be on pretrial services; they’re usually ordered for felony offenders.

-Pretrial services will request that you check in with them.
+If you are ordered to pretrial services, you must check-in within 24 business hours of your release from jail to schedule an intake.
+Thereafter, pretrial services will request that you check in with them on a scheduled basis.
 They can require you to check in anywhere from every day to a few times a month.
-This could be anything from checking in with a diversion officer, checking into court to random urine analysis testing.
+This could be anything from checking in with a diversion officer, checking into court, and/or random urine analysis testing.
 Your specific pretrial requirements will be given to you on your pretrial services supervision agreement.
-You will have to call a check in line.
-The check in line will then tell you if you are checked in.
+You will have to call a check-in line.
+The check-in line will then tell you if you are checked in.

-To call the check in line:
+To call the check-in line:

-c) Enter your SSN
+- Enter your SSN

-d) Press #1 to verify the SSN you entered is correct
+- Press #1 to verify the SSN you entered is correct

 2) Travel Permit Process

 While on pretrial services, you are required to notify and get permission from the court before you can travel out of the state.
 Part of pretrial services is to make sure you don’t try to leave the state without resolving the pending criminal case against you.
 This means you have to submit a travel permit request before you are able to travel out of the state.

-a) Name/Address/Telephone number of the person you will be staying with
+- Name/Address/Telephone number of the person you will be staying with

-b) The dates you wish to travel outside of the state of Colorado
+- The dates you wish to travel outside of the state of Colorado

-c) The purpose of your travel request
+- The purpose of your travel request

-d) Method of travel (flying/train/driving)
+- Method of travel (flying/train/driving)

-e) Names of anyone accompanying you
+- Names of anyone accompanying you

 3) Pretrial Fee Information

 Of course, there is nothing you can do about having to pay to be on the services that the court requires you to be on.
-The system is a money making machine and this is just another way they make you pay fines.
+The system is a money-making machine and this is just another way they make you pay fines.

 Acceptable forms of payment:

-a) Cash (exact amount only)
+- Cash (exact amount only)

-b) Credit or Debit Card (Visa or MasterCard only)
+- Credit or Debit Card (Visa or MasterCard only)

-c) Money order (made payable to Jefferson County Treasurer C/O pretrial services)
+- Money order (made payable to Jefferson County Treasurer C/O pretrial services)

 Payments may be made in person at the Jefferson County Pretrial Services office or mailed to: